flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 **What's been the most important thing you've learned?**

 {% pullquote %}
-Knowing my worth and knowing when to say no. I read this book called Hell No! {"If there's any red flag that goes up at any point, then don't just say no, say hell no."} There are plenty of people who will take up the project, and if you take it on, then you know you'll be kicking yourself later.
+Knowing my worth and knowing when to say no. I read this book called [Hell Yes](http://www.amazon.com/Hell-Yes-Little-Simpler-Happier/dp/0740779192)!
+If you're going to do something, it shouldn't just be a 'yes,' it should be a'hell yes.' {"If there's any red flag that goes up at any point, then don't just say no, say hell no."} There are plenty of people who will take up the project, and if you take it on, then you know you'll be kicking yourself later.
 So its okay if we starve for a day or two until we get a good project.
 But that hasn't happened yet&hellip; **_knocks on wood_**
 {% endpullquote %}

 **What's the best marketing you've done?**